 About the Parade

-As in previous years, the 2020 Parade of Lights San Diego will be held on the consecutive Sunday evenings.
-Mark your calendars for December 13th and 20th.
+As in previous years, the 2022 Parade of Lights San Diego will be held on consecutive Sunday evenings.
+Mark your calendars for December 11th and 18th.
 The event is absolutely free for spectators wishing to view the parade from various locations along the waterfront.
-The procession begins at 5:00 pm and runs approximately one-hour-and-a-half to two hours, depending on the number of boats participating.
+The procession begins at 5:00 pm and runs approximately 1.5 to 2 hours, depending on the number of boats participating.

 Beginning at Shelter Island, the parade route follows a predetermined course past Harbor Island, heading south along the Embarcadero, cruising by Seaport Village and Cesar Chavez Park before turning parallel with the Coronado Bridge to the west side of the bay.
 The parade then proceeds along Coronado Island, finishing at Ferry Landing.